PeterKrooni/filmkveld/README.md

 ## Key features

 "Filmkveld" aims to solve the problem of organisation of "movie nights".
 The application keeps track of what movies have been watched by a collective, and showes who attened a given movie night, what movies where watched, and who suggested each movie.
-In addition every movie suggestion can be given a downvote or an upvote by each user that attended the movie night afer the collective/group has watched that movie, this affects the "taste" score of the user that suggested the movie.
+In addition every movie suggestion can be given a downvote or an upvote by each user that attended the movie night afer the collective/group has watched that movie, this affects the "karma" score of the user that suggested the movie.

 ## Project goal